 Decreasing the risk means you are making it either less likely to occur or less damaging when it does occur.

 Organisations do this by applying relevant controls from Annex A of ISO 27001 (or elsewhere, if they are applicable).

-For example, if an organisation’s servers are in the basement and the risk assessment team are worried about water damage, they may recommend moving the servers to another part of the building.
+For example, suppose an organisation’s servers are in the basement and the risk assessment team are worried about water damage.
+In that case, they may recommend moving the servers to another part of the building.

 Alternatively, they could suggest making infrastructural repairs to the basement to better protect it from leaks.

-In this scenario, the organisation may decide to implement multiple controls tackling both likelihood and damage depending on whether it deems the risk high-priority.
+In this scenario, the organisation might to implement multiple controls tackling both likelihood and damage depending on whether it deems the risk a high priority.

 - Avoid the risk

 This is the most severe of the four risk treatment options, and requires organisations to stop performing any tasks or processes that pose a risk.